Zao (American band): The second era (1998–2002)

-Following Detar's departure, Smith expressed interest in putting the band on a brief hiatus, which led to Weydant and Cogdell forming a new project called Eight Stars for Elijah in the vein of Sunny Day Real Estate.
-Scott Mellinger (formerly of Creation Is Crucifixion) played guitars in the band, alongside Weydant, while Cogdell played drums, alongside friend Tim on bass.
+Following Detar's departure, Smith expressed interest in putting the band on a brief hiatus, which led to Weyandt and Cogdell forming a new project called Eight Stars for Elijah in the vein of Sunny Day Real Estate.
+Scott Mellinger (formerly of Creation Is Crucifixion) played guitars in the band, alongside Weyandt, while Cogdell played drums, alongside friend Tim on bass.
 However, at the same time the bassist moved to Florida, Smith returned with the proposition of bringing Zao back to record a new album.
-Weydant and Cogdell pushed for Mellinger to join the band, to which Smith agreed.
+Weyandt and Cogdell pushed for Mellinger to join the band, to which Smith agreed.
 Mellinger joined the band on lead guitar and Rob Horner, a longtime friend of Smith's, came in on bass.
 With this lineup at hand, the band would enter the studio to record another seminal metalcore album, Liberate Te Ex Inferis (Latin for "Save Yourself from Hell", a line from the movie Event Horizon), which came out through Solid State Records.
-According to Weydant, the lyrical themes were very dark on the record, which led to him lying to certain people about what the songs were actually written about.
-After the album was recorded, Cogdell left the band in 2000 to go to film school, while Weydant also quit the band to work as a tattoo artist.
+According to Weyandt, the lyrical themes were very dark on the record, which led to him lying to certain people about what the songs were actually written about.
+After the album was recorded, Cogdell left the band in 2000 to go to film school, while Weyandt also quit the band to work as a tattoo artist.
 The band would then embark on tour with Today is the Day and Nile following their departure, which led to Mellinger, Horner, and Smith hiring Corey Darst on vocals for the tour.